jlin03/MKS22X-FinalProject/README.md

 5/27/19 - Ben: Tested driving of map on car, began work on shifting friction values for car for different types of terrain
 Jerry: fixed many errors regarding the order in which vectors are updated, completed display method for car, fixed the turning angles when rotating the car and implemented centripetal acceleration.

+5/28/19 - Ben: Made final map for testing purposes, nicely laid out with no visible grid; began testing car physics on grass & road with Jerry;